iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 title: Model Misspecification in Simulation-Based Inference - Recent Advances and Open Challenges
 description:
-  Model misspecification is a critical challenge in simulation-based inference (SBI), particularly in neural SBI, where methods rely on simulated data to train neural networks.
-These methods often assume that simulators accurately represent the true data-generating process, but in practice, this assumption is frequently violated.
-Such discrepancies can result in observed data that are out-of-distribution relative to the simulations, leading to biased posterior distributions and unreliable inferences.
-This post reviews recent work on model misspecification in SBI, discussing its definitions, methods for detection and mitigation, and open challenges.
-The aim is to emphasize the importance of developing robust SBI methods that can accommodate the complexities of real-world applications.
+  Model misspecification is a critical challenge in simulation-based inference (SBI), particularly in neural SBI methods that use simulated data to train flexible neural density estimators.
+These methods typically assume that simulators faithfully represent the true data-generating process, an assumption that is often violated in practice.
+  Resulting discrepancies can make observed data effectively out-of-distribution relative to the simulations, leading to biased posterior distributions and misleading uncertainty quantification.
+This post reviews recent work on model misspecification in neural SBI, covering formal definitions, methods for detection and mitigation, and their underlying assumptions.
+It also discusses practical implications for SBI workflows and outlines open challenges for developing robust SBI methods that remain reliable in realistic, imperfectly specified applications.
 date: 2026-04-27
 future: true
 htmlwidgets: true